Key Factor #3 for Hannah's House Professional Supervised Visitation Services: Clear Policies and Procedures

 Policies and procedures established, implemented, and maintained by the professional provider of supervised visitation is the only protection the individual family member has that the child will be safe and court orders will be respected.

-San Diego Superior Court does not require any proof from any person on Court Resource List.
-You, the parent, are the only person who can ensure the the law is followed.
+San Diego Superior Court does not require any proof from any person on Court Resource List. regarding business liability insurance, appropriate automobile insurance for transporting clients in the course of a business (particularly children); or background checks; You, the parent, are the only person who can ensure the the law is followed.

 The law is in place to ensure that the services are delivered properly, that orders are followed and that children are protected.
 Professional providers of supervised visitation should be held to the standards they have already sworn to under penalty of perjury when they made application to be included on the list provided to consumers on the San Diego Superior Court website Court Resource List.